JLESC/jlesc.github.io/_projects/automatic_scheduler_project.md

 ## Research topics and goals

-This is an ongoing collaboration between researchers from the BSC, INRIA, and the Federal University of Rio Grande do Sul (UFRGS).
+This is an finished collaboration between researchers from the BSC, INRIA, and the Federal University of Rio Grande do Sul (UFRGS).

 We are investigating the use of pattern matching at parallel file system (PFS) servers for automatic I/O scheduling algorithm selection.